arletteespana/Modular-decomposition/README.md

 ### Usage

-The function `ModularPartition` require a NetworkX `Graph` and a list with one partition of its vertices set as input.
+The functions `ModularPartition`, `FactPerm`, `FractureTree`, and `ModularDecomposition` require a NetworkX `Graph`, a list with one partition of its vertices set, a vertex, and one list as input.

 ## Modular partition